reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/devices/c8y_devices_listChildren.md

   -H, --header strings             custom headers. i.e. --header "Accept: value, AnotherHeader: myvalue"
       --includeAll                 Include all results by iterating through each page -l, --logMessage string          Add custom message to the activity log --maxJobs int                Maximum number of jobs.
-0 = unlimited (use with caution!) (default 100) --noAccept                   Ignore Accept header will remove the Accept header from requests, however PUT and POST requests will only see the effect
+0 = unlimited (use with caution!)
+      --noAccept                   Ignore Accept header will remove the Accept header from requests, however PUT and POST requests will only see the effect
   -M, --noColor                    Don't use colors when displaying log entries on the console
       --noLog                      Disables the activity log for the current command